Protecting your hearing

 How to protect your ears during firework displays

-Watching firework displays can be a fun activity to share with friends and family and they can be used at several different events such as New Years Eve, Bonfire Night, weddings and more.
+Watching firework displays can be a fun activity to share with friends and family.
+They can be used at several different events such as New Years Eve, Bonfire Night, weddings and more.

 Whilst it’s great to watch the night sky fill with bright colours and patterns, it’s also important to be mindful of your hearing.
-A sound over 85 decibels (dBA) is considered ‘loud’ for the human ear and although the noise limit for fireworks in the UK is 120 dBA, they can reach up to 140 dBA.
+A sound over 85 decibels (dBA) is considered ‘loud’ for the human ear.
+The noise limit for fireworks in the UK is 120 dBA, they can reach up to 140 dBA.

 Read our blog for more tips for protecting your hearing at these events.